syncfusion-content/wpf-docs/wpf/ReportWriter/Getting-Started.md

 ## Create ReportWriter

-This section illustrates how to add Report Writer to the WPF application.
+This section illustrates how to add ReportWriter to the WPF application.
 It includes the following steps.

 1. Create a new WPF application in Visual Studio.